Lazy-Solutions/AdvancedSceneManager/guides/Scene bindings.md

 Interaction can be used to specify when the collection or scene should close.
 * Open: Only open.
-* Hold: Keep open when button held down.
+* Hold: Keep open when button held down, then close.
 * Toggle: Toggle scene open or closed.